Installomator/Installomator/README.md

   Introduced as part of `CLIInstaller`.
 If the installer in the DMG or ZIP is named differently than the installed app, then this variable can be used to name the installer that should be located after mounting/expanding the downloaded archive.
   See label adobecreativeclouddesktop

+- `DIALOG_CMD_FILE`:
+  When this variable is set, Installomator will write Swift Dialog commands to this path.
+Installomator will not launch Swift Dialog.
+The process calling Installomator will have launch and configure Swift Dialog to listen to this file.
+See `MDM/swiftdialog_example.sh` for an example.

+- `DIALOG_LIST_ITEM_NAME`:
+When this variable is set, progress for downloads and installs will be sent to this listitem.
+When the variable is unset, progress will be sent to Swift Dialog's main progress bar.

 ## Frequently Asked Questions

 ### What if the latest version of the app is already installed?